OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 ### Initiative

+> Roll 1d6 + Proficiency + Modifiers.
-Once initiative is declared, one player rolls 1d6 for the PC's side versus a roll by the gamemaster for the NPC's side; each modifies its die with the `lowest Proficiency` from its side.

-In one-on-one conflicts, each participant will adjust their initiative roll with their DEX Modifier. `Also, reach-weapons gain advantage on initiative versus non-reach-weapons.`
+Once initiative is declared, one player rolls an Initiative Check using 1d6 for the PC's side versus a roll by the gamemaster for the NPC's side; each side adds their `lowest Proficiency` from those entering combat.
+In a one-on-one conflict, each participant will also add their DEX Modifier to the check.

+#### Who Acts First?

-The side with the highest roll gets to declare their actions first and may choose the order of actions from among their side as warranted; this simulates the party's capacity to work together.
+The side with the highest initiative total gets to declare their actions first and may choose the order of actions from their side; this simulates the party's capacity to work together.
+In the event of a tie, the player's side always wins initiative.

 ## Actions

 Typically, most character actions do not require dice rolls; these are non-combat actions considered mundane.
 However, anytime a character is challenged, attacks, attempts something new, `performs a feat`, casts a spell, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.

 Action checks are generally not considered solitary actions.
 More often, action checks are a series of short, quick maneuvers, combined actions, actions performed under stress or requiring extreme exertion, or complex tasks where a degree of concentration or planning is needed.
-For example, swordplay requires a character to perform many side-to-side movements, dodging, feints, jabbing, parrying, and more just to land that one strike that truly makes a difference in the fight and all that takes place in a single character's action turn.
+For example, swordplay requires a character to perform many side-to-side movements, dodging, feints, jabbing, parrying, and more just to land that one strike that truly makes a difference and all that can occur under a single action check by a character.

 ### Action Types